Rheumatoid factor (RF) is a blood test that measures the amount of the RF antibody in the blood.

 What Abnormal Results Mean

-- Most people with rheumatoid arthritis or Sjögren syndrome have positive RF tests.
+- Many people with rheumatoid arthritis or Sjögren syndrome have positive RF tests.

 - The higher the level, the more likely one of these conditions is present.
-There are also other tests for these disorders that help make the diagnosis.
+There are also other tests that can be done to help make the diagnosis.

 - Not everyone with a higher level of RF has rheumatoid arthritis or Sjögren syndrome.